linode/docs/docs/guides/databases/mongodb/an-introduction-to-mongodb/index.md

 - MongoDB is defined to work in tandem with object-oriented languages.
 A document can be designed so its fields match the attributes of a class.
 This allows an application to easily transfer data from an application to the database and vice versa.
 SQL-based databases have no concept of objects.
 This means it is typically easier for developers to design an application that interacts with MongoDB.
 - In MongoDB, cross-references are indicated through *references* from one document to another.
 The value of a field in one document can be the ID of another document.
 In SQL, other tables are referenced using foreign keys.
 For instance, the `clientID` in the `Accounts` table could be a foreign key that points to the `Customer` table.

 The freedom of MongoDB is very appealing, but it is important to spend some time thinking about the architecture beforehand.
-Decisions taken without any coordination or planning could result in an anarchic mess that is difficult to understand and use.
+Decisions taken without any coordination or planning could result in data that is difficult to understand and use.

 MongoDB and SQL databases also differ in terms of their atomicity, performance, and reliability.

 - **Atomicity:** In database terminology, an atomic operation is an indivisible operation.
 It either completely happens or it does not happen at all.
-A MongoDB writes operation on a single document is always atomic, even when updating embedded documents.
+A MongoDB write operation on a single document is always atomic, even when updating embedded documents.
 The Query API permits multiple documents to be updated in the same operation, but this is not guaranteed to be atomic.
 In an RDBMS, transactions could be atomic depending on the database and the storage engine.
 For example, MySQL guarantees atomicity when used with the InnoDB storage facility.
 For more information on the atomicity of MongoDB, see the [MongoDB Transactions Documentation](https://docs.mongodb.com/manual/core/transactions/).
 - **Performance:** MongoDB features very good performance.
 This can be further improved using primary and secondary indexes and other optimizations.
 Performance between different database applications is sometimes difficult to compare.
 However, NoSQL databases are generally much faster than SQL-based databases.
 This is because they do not have to perform joins or verify indexes and foreign keys.
 The precise performance of MongoDB depends on how the data is stored and whether multiple documents must be accessed.
 - **High-availability:** Robust high-availability capabilities based on replica sets are built-in to MongoDB.
 A replica set consists of at least two and preferably three copies of the data, and an arbiter daemon.
 All reads and writes are done on the primary replica, while secondary replicas maintain their own copies.
 At start-up time, or when a primary replica fails, the arbiter chooses a new primary through an election process.
 It is also possible for a secondary replica to handle read-only operations, but secondary replicas are not guaranteed to be completely up-to-date.
 RDBMS systems are not designed with this feature in mind, but some applications might provide this functionality.
 Most relational databases are considered highly reliable even without backups.